Hullshire

+Hullshire, or the County of the Town of Kingston upon Hull, was a county corporate in the East Riding of Yorkshire, England, which was created in 1440.
+It was an area that was removed from the jurisdiction of the Sheriff of Yorkshire to come under the authority of the Sheriff of Kingston upon Hull instead.
+The term Hullshire was particularly used for the part of the county corporate that lay outside the borough of Kingston upon Hull, covering an area to the west of the borough containing the three parishes of Hessle, Kirk Ella and North Ferriby.
+In 1838 the county corporate was reduced in area to match the borough.
+The borough remained a county corporate with its own sheriff until 1974.

 History

-Hull was granted county corporate status in 1440 in the reign of Henry VI.
-A number of small towns nearby Kingston upon Hull were added to it.
+The borough of Kingston upon Hull (generally known as Hull) was granted county corporate status in 1440 in the reign of Henry VI, when it was given the right to appoint its own sheriff, giving it judicial independence from the Sheriff of Yorkshire.
+An area to the west of Hull was added to the county corporate in 1447.
 The area was self-governing in respect of it having its own courts, with powers of oyer and terminer, to hold assizes on civil and criminal cases.
-At creation the county corporate had included into it the town and parishes of Hessle (Hassel), North Ferriby, Swanland, West-Ella, Kirk-Ella, Tranby (an area south of Anlaby and north of Hessle), Willardby (Willerby), Anlaby and the priory of Haltemprise.
-The rights previously given to the town of Hull were extended to the county corporate, with the Mayor acting as the King's Escheator, and with the town Bailiffs replaced by Sheriff and twelve Aldermen, acting as Justices of the Peace, with the Burgesses to answer before the Mayor and Sheriff first, not the King.
-The Justices of the Peace of the East Riding had no legal authority over the area.
+The county corporate then included the borough plus the parishes of Hessle, North Ferriby, and Kirk Ella, including the various townships which belonged to those parishes, including Swanland, West Ella, Tranby (an area south of Anlaby and north of Hessle), Willerby and Anlaby.
+The county corporate also included the extra-parochial area of Haltemprice Priory.
+The rights previously given to the town of Hull were extended to the county corporate, with the Mayor acting as the king's escheator, and with the town bailiffs replaced by a sheriff and twelve aldermen, acting as justices of the peace, with the burgesses to answer before the mayor and sheriff first, not the king.
+The justices of the peace of the East Riding had no legal authority over the area.
 At the same time Hull Castle became the responsibility of the town.